 - Why is Black History Month important?

-- How can I teach my kids about Black History Month?
+- How can I learn more about Black History Month?

 - Frequently asked questions about Black History Month?

 While Black History Month is an integral part of world history, it is not a commonly covered topic in classrooms.
-However, getting your children excited about history and teaching them about Black History is essential as they can learn a lot from people who fought through some of the most challenging situations imaginable. 💪
+However, getting excited about history and learning about Black History is essential as we can learn a lot from people who fought through some of the most challenging situations imaginable. 💪

-This article will talk about Black History Month, its importance and how you can teach your kids about it.
+This article will talk about Black History Month, its importance and how you can learn more about it.

 What is Black History Month?